vjekoart/retrovizor/Readme.md

     * Revise (delete and archive) GitHub repositories
     * Revise (delete and make private) gist.github
 * PUBLISH
+    * Rename instagram to retrovizor.xyz - the same day the website is published
 * Phase 12: cycle of improvements from backlog after the first feedback

 ### Roadmap stuff (not part of the first version)